East End Theatre District

-The East End Theatre District is a precinct within the Melbourne central business district, and is bounded by Spring, Flinders, Swanston and Lonsdale Streets.
-The district is home to seven major theatres, including the Princess Theatre, Her Majesty's Theatre and the Regent Theatre.
-These theatres mostly house commercial productions of musicals, plays and other events, in contrast with the Southbank Arts Precinct over the Yarra River which focuses on publicly funded companies.
+The East End Theatre District is a precinct within the central business district (CBD) of Melbourne, Victoria, Australia, and is bounded by Spring, Flinders, Swanston and Lonsdale Streets.
+The district is home to eight theatres, including the Princess Theatre, Her Majesty's Theatre and the Regent Theatre.
+These theatres mostly house commercial productions of musicals, plays and other events, in contrast with the city's Southbank Arts Precinct across the Yarra River which focuses on publicly funded companies.

 History

 The East End of Melbourne was effectively formed by the Hoddle Grid, with Elizabeth Street the dividing line between east and west.
 The Hoddle Grid was laid out in 1837, following the founding of the Melbourne settlement in 1835.

 Melbourne's first theatre, the Pavilion, was constructed adjacent to the Eagle Tavern on Bourke Street in 1842.
 The second theatre, the Queen's, was also constructed as part of a pub, however it was, and remains, the only major theatre in Melbourne's CBD built west of Elizabeth Street.